openethereum/openethereum.github.io/Tutorial-Part-1.md

 ./init.sh
 ```

 This should grab and install all that is required.
 The next thing to do is to build the final web-ready version of the fledgling dapp.
-We use [webpack](https://webpack.js.org) for this; it'll smash everything together and provide you with a single `index.js` for you in the `dist` path.
+We use [webpack](https://webpack.js.org) for this; it'll smash everything together and provide you with a single `bundle.js` for you in the `dist` path, which our `index.html` (already there) brings in.

 ```
 webpack